ExpediaGroup/graphql-kotlin/website/versioned_docs/version-3.x.x/schema-generator/writing-schemas/enums.md

 ### Converting a Java enum to a GraphQL Enum

-If you want to use Java enums from another package, but you **don't** want include everything from that package using [`supportedPackages`][sp] or you want to customize the GraphQL type, you can use [schema generator hooks][hooks] to associate the Java enum with a runtime [`GraphQLEnumType`][javadoc].
+If you want to use Java enums from another package, but you **don't** want include everything from that package using [`supportedPackages`][config] or you want to customize the GraphQL type, you can use [schema generator hooks][config] to associate the Java enum with a runtime [`GraphQLEnumType`][javadoc].

-[sp]: customizing-schemas/generator-config

-[hooks]: customizing-schemas/generator-config#schema-generator-hooks
+[config]: ../customizing-schemas/generator-config.md

 [javadoc]: https://javadoc.io/doc/com.graphql-java/graphql-java/latest/index.html